breaking down the corpse in art

 all manner of the macabre.

 d_composition is an art historical take on the body hereafter.
-Formed at the intersection of visual culture and death, it’s aimed at those who rubberneck for anything morbidly curious.
-We welcome the presence lurking in the dark, believing that by talking about ‘it’, we cultivate empathy & understanding.
+Formed in the petri-dish of visual culture and death, it’s aimed at those who rubberneck for anything morbidly curious.

 moth to a flame